 We understand that as a business, you want your legal issues to be resolved swiftly and efficiently.
 Our experienced lawyers can help you to do this and will work tirelessly to ensure that you have the support you need.

 An employee can raise a grievance at any time, and employers must have a written policy in place.

-You must have these procedures in writing somewhere your employees can readily access it; for example, in the employee handbook, on the company intranet, etc. This must also tell members of staff who they need to contact in order to raise their grievance.
+You must have these procedures in writing somewhere your employees can readily access them; for example, in the employee handbook, on the company intranet, etc. This must also tell members of staff who they need to contact in order to raise their grievances.

 The procedure for grievances is as follows:

 - Your employee should raise the grievance formally in writing, which will outline their issues.

 - Following this, a date must be decided for a formal meeting at which you will discuss the issues, consideration should be given to adjourning the meeting for any investigation that may be necessary

 - Following the meeting, decide on what action, if any, to take.
 Decisions should be communicated to the employee, in writing, without unreasonable delay and, where appropriate.

 - The employee should be informed that they can appeal if they are not content with the action taken.

 Our employment solicitors will ensure that you initially have the correct policies in place, and then they will advise you throughout any grievances that are pursued against you.